A few more details to find your best deals

 Xfinity Mobile's plans are extremely inexpensive, undercutting major carriers Verizon, AT&T, and T-Mobile—and many prepaid carriers as well.
 This alone makes the carrier worth a look, but fortunately that's not all it has to offer: Xfinity Mobile also boasts excellent coverage aboard Verizon's powerful network.

-Premium Unlimited is Xfinity Mobile's best plan, including as it does a massive 100GB allotment of premium cellular data, coupled with a monthly 30GB hotspot data allowance.
-It also comes with Elite Upgrade—a perk that offers phone upgrades twice a year—as well as 4K UHD video streaming.
+Mobile Plus is Xfinity Mobile's best plan, including as it does fully unlimited premium cellular data, coupled with a monthly 50GB hotspot data allowance.
+It also comes with a free lifetime device warranty for the phone you purchase from Xfinity Mobile.

-While it's not chocked full of extra perks (streaming subscriptions, international privileges) like the major carrier plans on this list, Premium Unlimited is nonetheless worth a look if you're on the hunt for a low-cost, high-value plan, and you happen to be signed up with Xfinity for your internet service already.
+Mobile Plus is definitely worth a look if you're on the hunt for a low-cost, high-value plan, and you happen to be signed up with Xfinity for your internet service already.

 $